Stan Lester Developments

 Professional standards and self-regulation

-This site contains information on the 2014-15 project to revise and strengthen the professional standards, accreditation system and other self-regulatory aspects in family mediation in England and Wales.
-The site is run by Dr Stan Lester, the project consultant.
+This site contains information on the 2013-15 project to revise and strengthen the professional standards, accreditation system and other self-regulatory aspects in family mediation in England and Wales.
+The site is run by Dr Stan Lester, who was the project consultant.

 The project was initiated in 2013 following a scoping study by Stan Lester, building on the McEldowney review of the functions of the Family Mediation Council.
 Its purpose is to revise and strengthen the systems and procedures used for what collectively might be called self-regulation – how family mediators are trained and approved, rules for admitting currently-qualified practitioners and those from other jurisdictions, the regulations for maintaining approval (including ongoing professional development), and the rules for responding to complaints and removing approval from mediators who act unethically or incompetently.